-New course starts January 2020.
 The 2020 enrollment form has pricing and course content, complete the registration form to register early.
 REGISTER for 2020 HERE you may use this as a guide in interested.

 You can start a payment plan on your credit card to get the Early Bird rate.
 See details on the enrollment form.